 Jewish Wedding Blessings

 Jewish people take wedding ceremonies seriously.
 They pay a lot of attention to it and make efforts to keep and cherish their customs.
 One of them is ShevaB’rachot, Seven Blessings.
-Jewish wedding blessings are the pray for the bride’s and groom’s joy, companionship, love, and peace.
-Let’s have a look at some examples:
+Jewish blessings are the prayers for the bride’s and groom’s joy, companionship, love, and peace.

 Catholic Wedding Blessing

-“Lord bless this beautiful couple with love and hope we pray.
+“Lord blesses this beautiful couple with love and hope we pray.